Jasonchen0317/ML_Projects/TakeAtHome_Final/README.md

 # Take at home problem: Variational Autoencoders
-The Main part of the code(including models, optimizing, training, testing, plotting, code explanation) are in take_at_home.ipynb. data.py are for downloading and processing dataset.
+The Main part of the code(including models, optimizing, training, testing, plotting, code explanation) are in take_at_home.ipynb.

+Other files: 1. data.py are for downloading and processing dataset.
+2. flow.py contains Inverse Autoregressive Flows, Masked Autoencoder, etc.  3. masks.py includes utility functions for masked autoencoder.

-VAE generated images for all digits 0-9 are in 'numbers' directory, final latent variable plot and loss plot are in 'plot' directory.
+Results: VAE generated images for all digits 0-9 are in 'numbers' directory, final latent variable plot and loss plot are in 'plot' directory.

 ## Results